Dadmatech/DadmaTools/README.md

 sent_constituency = doc._.constituency ## this has value only if cons is called
 sent_chunks = doc._.chunks ## this has value only if cons is called
-ners = doc._.ners ## this has value only if ner is called
+ners = doc._.ners ## this has value only if ner is called spellchekers = doc._.spellchecker ## this has value only if spellchecker is called kasreh = doc._.kasreh_ezafe ## this has value only if kasreh is called
 ```

 **Note** that ```_.constituency``` and ```_.chunks``` are the object of [SuPar](https://parser.yzhang.site/en/latest/) class.